Niroj7/niroj7/README.md

 ---

+### 🌦️ Weather Forecast Application

+Designing a weather forecasting application that consumes real-time and historical weather APIs to visualize forecasts, trends, and alerts through an interactive dashboard.

+---

 ## 🔹 Personal Portfolio Website

 A custom-designed portfolio website showcasing projects, certifications, and resume with a modern neon UI design.